German Blue Ram Care Guide: The Most Beautiful Dwarf Cichlid (That’s Not for Beginners)

 Buy On Amazon Click For Best Price

-For aeration, it is recommended to provide an air stone or bubble wand to create the flow of bubbles.
+For aeration, you need to to provide an air stone or bubble wand to create the flow of bubbles.
 To save yourself money and time, you can get a filter integrated with an air pump to help aerate the water besides filtering.

 Water Parameters